ICJ rejects emergency measures over German arms exports to Israel

 He added that the court “considers it particularly important to remind all states of their international obligations relating to the transfer of arms to parties to an armed conflict, in order to avoid the risk that such arms might be used” to violate international law.

-In a two-day hearing in April, Nicaragua brought a case against Germany for allegedly facilitating genocide by being one of Israel’s biggest military suppliers.
+In a two-day hearing in April, Nicaragua brought its case against Germany for allegedly facilitating genocide by being one of Israel’s biggest military suppliers.

 Germany has denied the accusations, with its lawyer arguing that Nicaragua’s case was rushed, based on flimsy evidence and should be thrown out for lack of jurisdiction.